Fatal Fury: City of the Wolves: Characters

-Fatal Fury: City of the Wolves features 17 characters in its base roster, with an additional five planned as part of its first season of downloadable content.
+Fatal Fury: City of the Wolves features 17 characters in its base roster, with an additional 11 as downloadable content.
 While the previous game, Mark of the Wolves, featured an almost entirely new roster of playable fighters, City of the Wolves marks the return of several characters from the earlier Fatal Fury games, along with characters originating from Fatal Furys sister series, Art of Fighting.

 City of the Wolves is the first Fatal Fury game to feature guest characters not created by SNK.
 Real life professional footballer Cristiano Ronaldo and DJ Salvatore Ganacci appear as playable characters in the game's base roster.
-The first season of DLC also includes two characters from Capcom's Street Fighter franchise.
+Each downloadable content season has added characters from other IPs, including Capcom's Street Fighter franchise in the first season, the Fist of the North Star manga series in the second, and the Tokyo Revengers manga series in the third.

 Newcomers are marked in bold, while guest characters are marked in italics.